-With at least some money advanced to S&W by the British government, who was well aware of what Mr. Hitler was doing in Germany, the company moved forward with the design.
-Dubbed the 1940 Light Rifle, Smith’s gun used a 9.75-inch fluted barrel coupled to a heavy machined steel receiver.
-While measuring just 33-inches overall, the gun tipped the scales at 8.59-pounds with an empty magazine due to the solid nature of its construction.
+With at least some money advanced to S&W by the British government (who were well aware of what Mr. Hitler was doing in Germany) the company moved forward with the design.
+Dubbed the 1940 Light Rifle, Smith’s gun used a 9.75 inch fluted barrel coupled to a heavy machined steel receiver.
+While measuring just 33 inches overall, the gun tipped the scales at 8.59 pounds with an empty magazine due to the solid nature of its construction.

-Using a 20-round box magazine, the receiver had an over-engineered and very complicated magazine housing, which led to an immediate action drill to be anything but.
+Using a 20 round box magazine, the receiver had an over-engineered and very complicated magazine housing.
+This led an immediate action drill to be anything but.
 Like the STEN, Mac-10, Fox, and other submachine guns/carbines that followed it, the 1940 fired from an open bolt.
-This meant the rather heavy (17-ounce) bolt would slam forward in milliseconds upon firing with a tremendous amount of force.
+This meant the rather heavy (17 ounce) bolt would slam forward in milliseconds upon firing with a tremendous amount of force.
 Once there, the action is of the straightforward blowback type but ejection is via a garbage chute style tube that feed empties through the same complicated magazine housing that chambered it.

 The gun was designed in two different models, the Mk.1 and the Mk 2.
-The first model had a movable firing pin and simple safety device while the improved one used a fixed firing pin and a more intricate safety.
+The first model had a movable firing pin and simple safety device while the improved second model used a fixed firing pin and a more intricate safety.

 Failure to Launch

-Overall, the 1940 looks like a mechanics nightmare.
-Besides odd ergonomics, its weight, it’s hard to change magazine, and its failure to properly cycle ammunition with any sort of reliability, it was also more expensive to manufacture than such guns with new design options as the later model Lanchester and STEN submachine guns and all without the ability to fire fully-automatic.
+Overall, the Model 1940 looks like a mechanic’s nightmare.
+Besides odd ergonomics, its weight, its hard to change magazine, and its failure to properly cycle ammunition with any sort of reliability, it was also more expensive to manufacture than era guns with new design options such as the later model Lanchester and STEN submachine guns — and all without the ability to fire fully-automatic.
 In all, fewer than 2000 of these guns were thought to be made in both variants.

 The US passed on the design, instead selecting a combination of arms that included the vaunted M1 Carbine, the M3 Grease gun, and a redesigned version of the Thompson sub machine gun to do their light work.
 These designs not only worked better than the 1940, but they did not use 9mm to do it.